-WHAT'S NER PIRECTIVE - INTENT FXPLANATION Subsidized Housing 30.0 Sec above ➤ If a person is living in subsidized housing and their rent increases due the presence of a person not on the benefit unit, the deemed cost will be the amount paid if the person was not present. ➤ Shelter cost remain at the same level as prior to extra person moving in.
-(Pg.13) Deemed Utilities 30.0 See above ▶ Pay Actual up to the Max. ▶ No more deemed amounts. ▶ Touch the file initiative.
-(Pg.17) Homeless person 30.0 See above ➤ Pay actual shelter costs to homeless.
+WHAT'S NER WHAT'S NEW DIRECTIVE INTENT EXPLANATION Subsidized Housing 30.0 Sec above If a person is living in subsidized housing and their rent increases due the presence of a person not on the benefit unit, the deemed cost will be the amount paid if the person was not present.
+Shelter cost remain at the same level as prior to extra person moving in.
+(Pg.13) Deemed Utilities 30.0 See above Pay Actual up to the Max.
+No more deemed amounts.
+Touch the file initiative.
+(Pg.17) Homeless person 30.0 S ce above ► Pay actual shelter costs to homeless.
 (Pg.
 20) Board and Lodging 30.0 See above No minimum amount.
 Pay actual up to a maximum.
-An additional \$50 per month special allowance. ▼ Touch the file initiative.
+An additional \$50 per month special allowance.
+Touch the file initiative.
 (Pg.
-21) Hostels 30.0 See above ▶ Are now defined. ▶ Emergency hostels are cost shared at 80% to the per diem maximum - no application required - in-kind service or monetary up to PNA rate. ▶ Interval or Transition Homes for Victims of Family Violence Homes are funded at 100% Provincial to the per diem maximum.
+21) Hostels 30.0 See above Are now defined.
+Emergency hostels are cost shared at 80% to the per diem maximum - no application required - in-kind service or monetary up to PNA rate.
+Interval or Transition Homes for Victims of Family Violence Homes are funded at 100% Provincial to the per diem maximum.
 Applicants eligible for PNA cost shared at 80/20.
-(Pg.22)

-WHAT'S NEW DIRECTIVE MTKVT TO THE PARTY OF TH REFERENCE Domiciliary Hostels ➤ Domiciliary hostels are NOT a hostel under the definition. ➤ Applicants are eligible for board and lodging actual costs to be cost shared at 80% provincial, 20% municipal. ➤ No provincial funding for PNA exists. ➤ Change effective Jan.
+WHAT'S NEW DIRECTIVE REFERENCE INITENT PXPLANATION Domiciliary Hostels Domiciliary hostels are NOT a hostel under the definition.
+Applicants are eligible for board and lodging actual costs to be cost shared at 80% provincial, 20% municipal.
+No provincial funding for PNA exists.
+Change effective Jan.
 1, 1998.
-(Pg.22) Person incarcerated 30.0 See above ▶ An incarcerated person is not entitled to any assistance once she is detained in a place of lawful confinement. ▶ Upon release from the institution the person may be eligible to receive a prorated amount of basic allowance and a prorated amount of shelter. ▶ If the person is single, she will have to reapply for assistance.
-If a person is a part of a larger benefit unit she can be reinstated without a formal application for assistance or reinstatement. ▶ Any assistance paid to the applicant while incarcerated will be pro-rated.
+Person incarcerated 30.0 See above An incarcerated person is not entitled to any assistance once she is detained in a place of lawful confinement.
+Upon release from the institution the person may be eligible to receive a prorated amount of basic allowance and a prorated amount of shelter.
+If the person is single, she will have to reapply for assistance.
+If a person is a part of a larger benefit unit s/he can be reinstated without a formal application for assistance or reinstatement.
+Any assistance paid to the applicant while incarcerated will be pro-rated.
 This amount is an overpayment and recovered accordingly.
-(Pg.28) 13 Provision of Benefits 31.0 To outline the benefits provided to eligible participants through mandatory items of financial assistance and discretionary items of special assistance.
-(Pg.4) ➤ The term 'special assistance' or 'supplementary aid' no longer exist. ➤ As per the June 1st, 1998 directives these terms (special assistance and supplementary aid) will no longer be seen. ➤ For SARS only.
+13 Provision of Benefits 31.0 To outline the benefits provided to eligible participants through mandatory items of financial assistance and discretionary items of special assistance.
+(Pg.4) The term 'special assistance' or 'supplementary aid' no longer exist.
+As per the June 1st, 1998 directives these terms (special assistance and supplementary aid) will no longer be seen.
+For SARS only.

-- WHAT'S D'EW BIRKCINE INTENT EXPLANATION Health benefits 31.0 Sæ above ▶ Now mandatory. ▶ Health benefits include the cost of drugs prescribed by a health professional as described. ▶ The cost for dental and vision services of dependent children up to a maximum approved by the Minister. ▶ The cost for diabetic supplies, surgical supplies and dressings and transportation reasonably required for medical treatment. ▶ The term 'special necessities' no longer exists however items are now covered under special benefits. ▶ Basic vision care only.
-Anything beyond prescription requirements are not covered. ▶ Each municipality will determine how to issue vision care amounts and maximums until schedules issued by MCSS in August '98. ▶ Interim schedules currently available for dental costs.
-(Pgs.
-7, 8) Winter Clothing Allowance 31.0 See above ❖ Under 18 ❖ Child as defined by the Regulations.
-(Pg.10) Back to School Allowance 31.0 See above ೦ Under 18 ೦ Child as defined by the Regulations.
-(Pg.10) Guide dog 31.0 See above ➤ Any member of the benefit unit who has a guide dog is entitled to receive actual costs up to a maximum of \$64 per month.
+Health benefits 31.0 REFERENCE at the second See above Now mandatory.
+Health benefits include the cost of drugs prescribed by a health professional as described.
+The cost for dental and vision services of dependent children up to a maximum approved by the Minister.
+The cost for diabetic supplies, surgical supplies and dressings and transportation reasonably required for medical treatment.
+The term 'special necessities' no longer exists however items are now covered under special benefits.
+Basic vision care only.
+Anything beyond prescription requirements are not covered.
+Each municipality will determine how to issue vision care amounts and maximums until schedules issued by MCSS in August '98.
+Interim schedules currently available for dental costs.
+Winter Clothing 31.0 Allowance - See above Under 18 Child as defined by the Regulations.
+(Pg.10) Back to School 31.0 Allowance See above Under 18 Child as defined by the Regulations.
+(Pg.10) Guide dog 31.0 See above Any member of the benefit unit who has a guide dog is entitled to receive actual costs up to a maximum of \$64 per month.
 (Pg.
 15)